Skip to main content

 • Selection bias: Working with the most willing and accessible participants will likely exclude many demographic subsets from the study.
 Since participation is voluntary, people passionate about the topic will probably be overrepresented in the data.

-• Can't generalize data: You can't make inferences about the entire target population because the sample size is unrepresentative.
+• Can’t generalize data: You can’t make inferences about the entire target population because the sample is unrepresentative.

 How to reduce bias in convenience sampling

 Convenience sampling introduces sampling and selection bias into your research.
-When a researcher works with readily accessible study participants, the sample doesn't represent the entire population.
+When a researcher works with readily accessible participants, the sample doesn’t represent the entire population.

 How to efficiently analyze convenience sampling data

-You need to analyze convenience sampling data carefully, always bearing in mind that the sample is unlikely to be entirely representative of the study population.
+Analyze convenience sampling data carefully, always bearing in mind that the sample is unlikely to be entirely representative of the study population.

 Should you be using a customer insights hub?